martinberlin/bistable-smart-switch/README.md

 # Bistable-smart-switch

-This is very much a fun project that started with the idea to use small, and inexpensive, SPI epapers with touch that Good-Display produces and it's not easy to sell them.
+This is a project that started with the idea to use small, and inexpensive, SPI epapers with touch.
+The ones that I've found ávailable are produced by Good-Display in Dalian.
 The idea is very simple: Use this bistable displays, or any others with very low consumption, to design a Switch that can replace a standard European one.
 I know is a lot of technology to turn on the light and at some point I though that no-one will buy a digital switch for a spaceship.

-But it turns out that it sparked some interest, no idea why, but there are some interesting points:
+**But it turns out that it sparked some interest since there are some interesting points that drive this:**

 - ESP32-C3 is also an unexpensive, single Core, RISC-V Espressif MCU with 4 MB flash and the usual BLE/ WiFi combination
 - Having touch and UX, using our own component CalEPD and our own touch fork, gives us the freedom to be Code-light and make versatile examples that everyone can extend and collaborate (Oh my god, don't make me configure GxEPD as much as I respect that library)